TropicalShadow/TropicalShadow/README.md

 - 🌱 I’m currently learning Kotlin & Minecraft NMS

-- ❓ Ask me about anything related to Discord.py, Python or Minecraft
+- ❓ Ask me about anything related to (Discord.py) Pycord, Python or Minecraft

 - ⚡ Fun fact: Chainsaws, the horror-movie murder weapon of choice, were invented for aid in childbirth